MatejJan/.NET-Console.js/README.md

 </html>
 ```

-Your .js file will run in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), so you also need to import the top and worker libraries to the javascript file of your app.
+Your `.js` file will run in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), so you also need to import the root and worker libraries to the javascript file of your app.

 Add this line to the top of the file:

 ```
 importScripts('bridge.js', 'dotnetconsole.js', 'dotnetconsole.worker.js');
 ```